UpcaseM/data_engineering_projects/project_1_data_modeling_postgres/README.md

 Please check out the [data_modeling_postgres.ipynb](data_modeling_postgres.ipynb) for the final presentation of this project.

 ## Project Introduction
-A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
+A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
+Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
 As a data engineer, my task is to create a database schema and ETL pipeline for this analysis.

 ## Project Breakdown
-- Undstand the datasets
+- Understand the datasets
 - Design a star schema database
-- Write create, drop and sql statements to create(or reset) database and tables
+- Write create, drop and SQL statements to create(or reset) database and tables
-- Complete the ETL pipline using Python
+- Complete the ETL pipeline using Python
-- Finaly presentation of the project
+- Finally presentation of the project

 ### Project files

 Files used on the project:
-1. **data** folder nested at the home of the project, where all needed jsons reside.
+1. **data** folder nested at the home of the project, where all JSON reside.
 2. **create_tables.py** create or reset the database and tables.
-3. **sql_queries.py** contains all sql queries.
+3. **sql_queries.py** contains all SQL queries.
 4. **Data Modeling with Postgres.ipynb** final presentation of the project.
 5. **etl.ipynb** reads and processes a single file from song_data and log_data and loads the data into your tables.
 6. **etl.py** reads and processes files from song_data and log_data and loads them into your tables.
-7. **README.md** current file, provides discussion on my project.
+7. **README.md** current file, provides a discussion on my project.
 8. **Star Schema.PNG** graphic of the Star Schema designed.

 ## Understanding the Datasets